marcin-jozwikowski/atari-800-dev/README.md

 #### Emulation

-I'm assuming that `altirra` is available as a command or an alias via CLI.
-If not `atari800` is being used as a fallback.
+It is assumed that `atari800` is available as a command or an alias via CLI.

 You can create those aliases/commands or just edit the scritps in `./tools/` to match your local configuration.